MingoLi/StreamlinedMarkingTool/README.md

 # StreamlinedMarkingTool
 This project is looking to streamline the marking process by using Python on Linux.
 A command-line tool will be introduced, where the marker can view the student’s files, run the code, view the output.
 Unit tests will be supported and can be accessed from a configurable location.
 As a result, a CSV file will be produced listing the student’s marks, and other related information.
+An notification email will be sent to each student including the feedback and the final mark they gained.

 # How to run
 - Install module `cmd2`, type `./start.sh` to start (you may need to run `chmod +x start.sh` first)